Leto: Favour myths

 In one version, Leto, along with her daughter Artemis, stood before Zeus with tearful eyes while her son Apollo pleaded with him to release Prometheus (the god who had stolen fire from the gods, give them to humans, and was subsequently chained in the Caucasus with an eagle feasting on his liver each day for punishment) from his eternal torment.
 Zeus, moved by Artemis and Leto's tears and Apollo's words, agreed instantly and commanded Heracles to free Prometheus.

+Praxilla wrote that Carneus was a son of Zeus and Europa, and that he was brought up by Apollo and Leto.

 When Apollo killed the Cyclopes in revenge for Zeus slaying his son Asclepius, a gifted healer who could bring the dead back to life, with a thunderbolt, Zeus was about to punish Apollo by throwing him into Tartarus, but Leto interceded for him, and Apollo became bondman to a mortal king named Admetus instead.
 Apollo happily served Admetus, and enthusiastically undertook several domestic chores during his servitude with him.
 Leto is said to have despaired at the sight of his unkempt and disheveled locks, which had been admired by even Hera.
-Praxilla wrote that Carneus was a son of Zeus and Europa, and that he was brought up by Apollo and Leto.